woocommerce/woocommerce/readme.txt

 * Tweak - Added disabled to settings API.
 * Tweak - Flat rate shipping - if no rules match, and no default is set, don't return a rate.
 * Tweak - custom_attributes option added to woocommerce_form_field args.
 Pass name/value pairs.
+* Tweak - Added html5 type inputs to admin with inline validation.

 * Fix - Added more error messages for coupons.
 * Fix - Variation sku updating after selection.